Israeli Data Show School Openings Were a Disaster That Wiped Out Lockdown Gains

 The level of school contagion became public last week during testimony provided to Israeli legislators by Dr. Udi Kliner, the health ministry’s deputy director of public health services, whose boss had just quit in protest against the government’s mishandling of the crisis.
 Israel now surpasses 1,200 new cases of COVID-19 a day.

 The source of the infection explosion can be seen clearly in the numbers from June.
 As Kliner told the Knesset, 1,400 Israelis were diagnosed with the disease last month.
-Of those, 185 caught it at events such as weddings, 128 in hospitals, 113 in workplaces, 108 in restaurants, bars or nightclubs, 116 in synagogues—and 657 were infected by the coronavirus in schools.
+Of those, 185 caught it at events such as weddings, 128 in hospitals, 113 in workplaces, 108 in restaurants, bars or nightclubs, and 116 in synagogues, according to Kliner, while 657—which is to say 47 percent of the total—were infected by the coronavirus in schools.

 “Not a single school was prepared,” says Dr. Mohammad Khatib, who teaches public health at the Zefat Academic College and is the epidemiological expert on the health ministry’s newly formed advisory committee on the coronavirus in the Arab sector.